 The Book Thief is the exact opposite of the Quick Reads that I have been reading lately.
 It is 554 pages and full of descriptions and details that I find so tedious.
 Yet I have to say that it is beautifully written and the metaphors are original and striking.
 The pictures Zusak crates with words are amazing.

-It is a poignantly sad tale, set in German during World War II and gives an interesting insight in the lives and times of the ordinary German people.
-People who were struggling to make ends meet; people with hopes of a better future; people who were distressed by what was happening in German, yet were powerless to do anything about it.
-Zusak has written a great story which unwittingly contrasts pride and cruelty with humility and kindness.
+It is a poignantly sad tale, set in Germany during World War II and gives an interesting insight in the lives and times of the ordinary German people.
+People who were struggling to make ends meet; people with hopes of a better future; people who were distressed by what was happening in Germany, yet were powerless to do anything about it.
+Zusak has written a great story that unwittingly contrasts pride and cruelty with humility and kindness.

 I read this book because the movie has recently premiered in Australia and I’m hoping to see it soon.
 In some ways I often like movie adaptations more than the actual book.
 The brevity of the medium means movie makers have to “cut to the chase” and thus leave out many of the details that I find unnecessary.